Plazide/html-template-manager/README.md

 ```
 This will assume that your template is placed in a file called ```template.html``` located in ```./templates```, and your editable html files are places in ```./static```.
 While the script is running, it will automatically detect when new files are created in the static folder and add the template html to them.
 For this reason, it is best to run the script before creating any html files.

+When changing the template no other action that saving the file is needed to update the files dependent on the template.

 ### Editable areas
 To dedicate editable areas we use comments like ```<!-- BeginEditable -->``` and ```<!-- EndEditable -->```.
 It is recommended to wrap the entire title tag inside of these since comments are visible when used inside the title tags.